Middleton St George

 Middleton St George is a large village and civil parish in the borough of Darlington and the ceremonial county of County Durham, England.
 It is situated approximately 3.5 mi east of Darlington.

+Demographics

 According to the 2011 UK Census the population was 3,779, including Middleton One Row, Low Middleton and Oak Tree.
 It has grown rapidly since the mid-1990s, becoming a commuter area for Darlington.
 The population of the Darlington ward in question again taken at the 2011 Census was 4,650.

 History

 In 1870-72 John Marius Wilson's Imperial Gazetteer of England and Wales described Middleton St. George.